Lab Technology FAQs

 In other cases, printing errors are the result of inexperience: the line weights or colors did not turn out as desired, or the page setup is not set correctly and the page is clipped.
 It is expected that in learning to control printers, students will make trial prints at their own expense.
 It is the responsibility of the user to make these trials as effective and inexpensive as possible.
 Re-prints will not be issued for setting or layout problems.

-There are many things that lab users can do to reduce their printing without losing any of the functionality they need for their design activities.
+There are many things that lab users can do to reduce their printing costs without impacting their design activities.

-This is a great feature offered by many programs at the computer labs including Microsoft Word and Excel.
+This is a great feature offered by most programs at the computer labs.
 Print preview allows you to see how your pages will look prior to printing.
 Mistakes can often be seen and corrected before a single piece of paper is used.

-Double-sided (duplex) printing reduces waste and all of our printers have this feature available.
-There are signs posted in Rapson Hall 127 with specific instructions.
+Double-sided (duplex) printing reduces waste and all of our laser printers have this feature available.
+Please see a lab attendant for assistance with double-sided printing.

 Print Multiple Pages to a Single Sheet